freeman-lab/zarr-js/README.md

 >> Int16Array [ 1, 2, 3, 4 ]
 ```

 The `open` method can instead be used to read only the metadata and then load individual chunks on demand based on their key.
-This is useful in applications where you want to laziliy load chunks, e.g. tiles in a map viewer.
+This is useful in applications where you want to load chunks laziliy, e.g. tiles in a map viewer.

 ```js
 const fs = require('fs/promises')